adap/flower/baselines/FedMLB/README.md

 Note that `FedMLB` and `FedAvg+KD` are client-side methods, which do not impact the aggregation phase of regular FedAvg (so this means that the built-in Flower strategy for FedAvg does not require modifications).
 For this reason, there is no code in `server.py`.

+To reproduce results, preprocessing of data is of paramount importance.
+For CIFAR-100, the preprocessing of train images includes normalization, random rotation, random crop and random flip of images; test images are normalized.
+For Tiny-ImageNet, the preprocessing of train images includes normalization, random rotation, random crop and random flip of images; test images are normalized and center cropped.
+This code uses or defines subclasses of the `tf.keras.layers.Layer` class to leverage a series of preprocessing layer to be used in the `.map()` primitive of `tf.data.Dataset` (see `dataset.py`).